Folks often ask us how Sagrada glassware is made.

 Do you want to know what that means?

 First, every piece of glassware in the Sagrada collection is precious and unique.
 Unlike the glassware you might buy in a department store, Sagrada glassware is not a mass product made in a factory.
-It's a work of art, created with love by skilled artisans who take pride in what their hands produce.
+It's a work of art, it's hand blown glassware created with love by skilled artisans who take pride in what their hands produce.

 Second, there's a strict limit on the number of pieces our artisans can create.
-And that's simply because this process is delicate and time-consuming.
+And that's simply because crafting our hand blown wine glasses, be it our hand blown stemless wine glasses or any of our hand blown stemware, is highly delicate and time-consuming.

 Since we first started advertising on Facebook a few years ago, our family of customers around the world has grown exponentially.
 Every year that passes, more and more people covet our artisans' work — and wish to own it in their home.
 However, we can only produce so many pieces each month.